lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     By visualizing the previously generated dump.min.lammpstrj
-    file, you may have noticed that some atoms have moved from one region to the other during minimisation, as seen in
+    file, you may have noticed that some atoms have moved from one region to the other during minimisation.
-    |this video|.
     In order to start the simulation from a clean state, with only atoms of type 2 within the cylinder and atoms of type 1 outside the cylinder, let us delete the misplaced atoms by adding the following commands to *input.md.lammps*:

-.. |this video| raw:: html

-   <a href="https://www.youtube.com/embed/gfJ_n33-F6A" target="_blank">this video</a>

 ..  code-block:: lammps

+    read_data minimized_coordinate.data
-    region mycylin cylinder z 0 0 10 INF INF side in region mycylou cylinder z 0 0 10 INF INF side out group mytype1 type 1
+    region region_cylinder_in cylinder z 0 0 10 INF INF side in
+    region region_cylinder_out cylinder z 0 0 10 INF INF side out
+    group group_type_1 type 1
-    group mytype2 type 2
+    group group_type_2 type 2
-    group incyl region mycylin
+    group group_region_in region region_cylinder_in
-    group oucyl region mycylou
+    group group_region_out region region_cylinder_out
-    group type1in intersect mytype1 incyl
+    group group_type_1_in intersect group_type_1 group_region_in
-    group type2ou intersect mytype2 oucyl
+    group group_type_2_out intersect group_type_2 group_region_out
-    delete_atoms group type1in
+    delete_atoms group group_type_1_in
-    delete_atoms group type2ou
+    delete_atoms group group_type_2_out

 ..  container:: justify

-    These commands will respectively recreate
+    The two first *region* commands recreate
-    the previously defined regions, since regions are not saved by the *write_data* command, create groups, and finally delete the atoms of type 1 that are located within the cylinder, as well as the atoms of type 2 that are located outside the cylinder.
+    the previously defined regions, which is necessary since regions are not saved by the *write_data* command.

 ..  container:: justify

+    The first two *group* commands create atom groups based on their types.
+    The next two *group* commands create atom groups based on their positions at the beginning of the simulation, i.e. when the commands are being read by LAMMPS.
+    The last two *group* commands create atom groups based on intersection between the previously defined groups.

+..  container:: justify

+    Finally, the two *delete_atoms* commands delete the atoms of type 1 that are located within the cylinder, as well as the atoms of type 2 that are located outside the cylinder, respectively.

+..  container:: justify

-    If you run the *input.md.lammps* input using LAMMPS, you can see in the *log* file how many atoms are in each group, and how many atoms have been deleted:
+    When you run the *input.md.lammps* input using LAMMPS, you can see in the *log* file how many atoms are in each group, and how many atoms have been deleted:

 ..  code-block:: bw

-    1000 atoms in group mytype1
+    1000 atoms in group group_type_1
-    150 atoms in group mytype2
+    150 atoms in group group_type_2
-    149 atoms in group incyl
+    149 atoms in group group_region_in
-    1001 atoms in group oucyl
+    1001 atoms in group group_region_out
-    0 atoms in group type1in
+    0 atoms in group group_type_1_in
-    1 atoms in group type2ou
+    1 atoms in group group_type_2_out
     Deleted 0 atoms, new total = 1150
     Deleted 1 atoms, new total = 1149

 ..  container:: justify

-    Add the following lines to *input.md.lammps*
+    Add the following lines to *input.md.lammps*.
-    (note the absence of mass and *pair_coeff* parameters):
+    Note the absence of *Simulation settings* section, because the settings are taken from the *.data* file.

 ..  code-block:: lammps

-    # 3) Simulation settings
-    group mytype1 type 1
-    group mytype2 type 2

     # 4) Visualization
     thermo 1000